ruben-ilciuc/custom-amplify-auth/README.md

 - **Third, let's use our _confirmSignUp_ thunk**

-Create a new page for confirmation which will have a form where user can add the code.
-But, in order to confirm the user we need also the email.
+Create a new page for confirmation which will have a form where user can input the code.
+But, in order to confirm the user we also need the email.

 So, in the Sign Up page we have to send the email to the new Sign Up Confirmation page.